-- Given the success of our past parent forums, look at annual opportunities for parents to attend an informational session on cyber bullying and include our FOS parent meetings (i.e. Gr.
-7 parent meeting). - Continue to build on the successes of our 7/11 program by working with our senior students as leaders (i.e. Peer Tutoring, Peer Counselling, Grade Assemblies) who also take an active role at educating our junior students. - Look to continue presentations by guest speakers that involves students in the selection process. - Extend our students' learning and awareness by sharing with our elementary students. - Further education towards the role of the bystander (peer, staff and parent) as it relates to cyber bullying and social networking.
+- Expand our Grade Assemblies to now build on past presentations that incorporate explicit learning intentions as we educate our students on the impact of cyber bullying and social networking with reference to our school code of conduct (CLASS). - Incorporate further lesson plans explicitly surrounding cyber bullying/social networking within the Health and Career 8, Planning 10 and Information Technology curriculum. - Given the success of our past parent forums, look at annual opportunities for parents to attend an informational session on cyber bullying and include our FOS parent meetings (i.e. Gr.
+7 parent meeting). - Continue to build on the successes of our 7/11 Program by working with our senior students as leaders (i.e. Peer Tutoring, Peer Counselling, Grade Assemblies) who also take an active role at educating our junior students. - Look to continue presentations by guest speakers that involves students in the selection process. - Extend our students' learning and awareness by sharing with our elementary students. - Further education towards the role of the bystander (peer, staff and parent) as it relates to cyber bullying and social networking.
+This year Grade 7 students from our three feeder schools participated in the Beyond the Hurt Program led by our senior student facilitators.

-New District Social Responsibility Survey 2010/11 for Grades 8-11
+New District Social Responsibility Survey 2012/13 for Grades 8-11

-Key Performance Measure: Baseline Target Actual Social Responsibility Survey: Question #19 - Have you experienced cyber bullying in the community?
+Key Performance Measure: Baseline Target Actual Feb.
+2013 Social Responsibility Survey: Question #19 - Have you experienced cyber bullying in the community?
 11.7% 9% Social Responsibility Survey: Question #34 - Have you been cyberbullied at school?
 2.59% 2% Social Responsibility Survey: Question #35 - Have you experienced cyber bullying outside of school?
 5.72% 4% Student Related Incidents (BCeSIS) 2 0